Doroken/Conker/README.md

 express (used for periodic pinging to make sure the bot doesn't go down)

-ffmpeg-static (ffmpeg library for music playing; compatible with repl.it)
+ffmpeg, ffmpeg-static, fluent-ffmpeg (ffmpeg library for music playing; compatible with repl.it)

 opusscript (opus engine for ffmpeg)

+ytdl-core (YouTube)

 _________________
-*Info last updated 08/17/2021, 9:45pm EST*
+*Info last updated 11/22/2022, 7:04PM EST*